suhvishalp/cg-1029-java-training/readme.md

     - SalaryAcc IS-A BankAccount

-    **IMP: A variable of superclass can reference to an object of subclass
+    **IMP: A variable of superclass can reference to an object of subclass **IMP: A variable of interface can reference to an object of it's implementation class

         BankAccount bankAcc = new BankAccount();